tariktunahanakan/vagrant-flask-dev/README.md

 4. When the repository is committed, a new image will be pushed to docker hub (this is what .github/workflows/docker-publish.yml does)
 5. Waits for 25 seconds destroys the old environment and then creates the new environment
 6. Connects to the machine
+7. Send a request to curl http://localhost:8080 to see the output of the application
 -----
 ### Solved CI/CD part with Github Actions.
 1. When the repo received new commit, new image is building in actions.